-Medline prohibits all forms of bribery and corruption.
-We do not offer or accept anything of value with intent to gain or retain business or to gain or provide an unfair business advantage.
-Said another way, we will not give or receive anything of value that may appear to or actually does improperly influence a decision by us or someone else.

-The laws on bribery encompass more than just cash.
-The term "anything of value" includes:

-- " An exchange of favors, such as the exchange of confidential information - " A charitable or political contribution; and, - " Offer or acceptance of employment references or business referrals.
+It is never permissible to offer or accept anything of value with an intent to gain or retain business or to gain or provide an unfair business advantage.
+This means that you must never offer or accept any type of personal benefit which could be considered to influence your business decisions or the decisions of the people and companies with whom we do business.
+The laws on bribery encompass more than just cash and the term "anything of value" includes the exchange of favors, such as the exchange of confidential information, a requested charitable or political contribution, and the offer or acceptance of employment references or business referrals.

-We will comply with all anti-corruption laws that apply to our business, including the U.S. Foreign Corrupt Practices Act ("FCPA"), the U.K. Bribery Act 2010 (U.K. Bribery Act), and similar legislation in other regions.
+The United States and many other countries have adopted laws, such as the U.S. Foreign Corrupt Practices Act ("FCPA"), which strictly prohibit bribery and corruption in all of our operations throughout the world.
+Specifically, the FCPA prohibits bribes to public officials.
+The U.K. Bribery Act 2010 (U.K. Bribery Act) also prohibits bribes in all commercial business.

-Although international laws governing bribery and corruption may differ, we apply the same principles throughout our global operations, regardless of local laws and customs.
-We prohibit bribery and corrupt behavior with everyone with whom we conduct business, including public officials, government employees, as well as all commercial business partners.
+Although international laws governing bribery and corruption may differ, we apply the same principles throughout our global operations.
+We prohibit bribery and corrupt behavior with everyone with whom we conduct business, including public officials or government as well as all commercial business partners.
 We expect our agents, suppliers, distributors and all of our other business partners to uphold and comply with these principles.